 Building a 1,000 horsepower Z06 Corvette takes more than guesswork, it takes precision data to make the needed adjustments.
-When you’re upgrading the stock supercharger, cooling and fueling systems you need more than guesswork to help formulate the right calibrations.
-That was Brandon Conway’s problem, and when road racing, a faulty tune can at best leave you on the side of the road, and at worst… well it’s the worst.
+When you’re upgrading the stock supercharger, cooling, and fueling systems, you need more than guesswork to help formulate the right calibrations.
+That was Brandon Conway’s problem, and when road racing, a faulty tune can at best leave you on the side of the road, and at worst… well, it’s the worst.

-Since Z06 Vettes have a problem with heat, the ECU will pull timing if it gets too hot and sometimes you end up with 200 horsepower less on the track.
+Since Z06 Vettes have a problem with heat, the ECM will pull timing if it gets too hot, and sometimes you end up with 200 horsepower less on the track.
 “I did a lot of work to try and alleviate the heating problem,” explains Brian, “but I had no good way of actually telling me if it was working.
 It’s nice to have the stand-alone data logging to see that is what’s going on.

 I bought a single iDash to start, but when I saw what it could do, I bought three more and placed all 4 over the car’s stock analog gauges.
 Now I can log and monitor.”
 Adding to the horsepower concoction is an updated blower and fueling upgrades.
-“I’m running two ECUs, using port injection on top of the direct injection so monitoring fueling and the secondary fuel pump is pretty important.”
+“I’m running two ECMs, using port injection on top of the direct injection, so monitoring fueling and the secondary fuel pump is pretty important.”

 I also used the alert functionality on the iDash and have several alerts programmed.
-Oil, transmission fluid, cooling, timing, fueling and more… all of them have alerts programmed using the iDash’s alert system.
+Oil, transmission fluid, cooling, timing, fueling, and more… all of them have alerts programmed using the iDash’s alert system.